floooh/floooh.github.io/_posts/2016-01-15-oryol-metal-tour.md

-One minor inconvience is that the pipeline state object needs to know about some render target attributes (color and depth/stencil format and MSAA sample count), which means a specific DrawState object is only compatible specific render targets.
+One minor inconvience is that the pipeline state object needs to know about some render target attributes (color and depth/stencil format and MSAA sample count), which means a specific DrawState object is only compatible with specific render targets.
 This limitation is present in all new 3D-APIs though.

 ### Resource Destruction